Resources for Child Passenger Safety Technicians

 Technician candidates become nationally certified as CPS technicians with a two-year certification after completing the course.
 CPS technicians may serve as safety educators and advocates in their communities in various sectors by participating in child safety seat checkup events and providing safety presentations to parents, caregivers, and community groups to ensure the safe transportation of children.

-The Texas Department of State Health Services does not endorse external links to other websites.
-These links are informational and may not be accessible to individuals with disabilities.
+The Texas Department of State Health Services does not endorse external links to other websites or documents created by other agencies.
+These links and documents are informational and may not be accessible to persons with disabilities.